johns27h/johns27h.github.io/_pages/about.md

 header:
   image:
 ---
-Heather Johnston is a Ph.D. student studying Statistics at the University of Michigan.
-She is interested in data science, machine learning, education, and health disparities.
+I am a Ph.D. student studying Statistics at the University of Michigan.
+I am particularly interested in social issues such as education and health disparities.